Top Sports Teams · Reference

 Poznań

-Lech PoznanFootball
+Lech PoznanFootball/Soccer

 8 Polish Ekstraklasa titles, 2022-23 Polish champions.
 Regular European group-stage participant and home of the globally famous 'Poznań' celebration adopted by Man City and others.